samarasadeek/Udacity_DSProject2_DisasterResponse/README.md

 •	Creates visualisation to appear on the webapp
 •	Uses model to classify new messages

+# Note on running python scripts:
+1. process.py: To run this script, and three arguments need to be provided - two dataset csvs (disaster_messages.csv and disaster_categories.csv) and the database filepath (DisasterResponse.db).
+2. train.py: To run this script, the two arguments need to be given the filepath for the database (DisasterResponse.db) and a pickle file name (classifier_LSVC.pkl) to which the final trained model will be exported.
+3. run.py: No arguments need to be provided.

 # Libraries used:
 1.	pandas
 2.	nltk